MyBord/mybord-client/docs/projectManagement.md

     * update caret styling
     * add ability to add additional margin (e.g. header notifications)
     * fix styles of card menu button content
+    * add callback to popover so that clicking no in pop confirm will hide modal
+    * fix the bug when deleting a card
+    * hovering over card menu button content hides card menu button
     * add back popovers to the following files:
       * dashboardHeaderFilterFormContent - done
       * headerProfile - done